deneve-g/TestART/index.md

 **RQ4:** What is the performance of TestART when applied to unlearned datasets, and how well does it generalize to new data?

-### Datasets

-To verify our method, we select three types of datasets:

-1. **Defects4J**: A widely-used open-source dataset containing reproducible software bugs
-2. **HITS dataset**: An unlearned dataset created after GPT-3.5's training cutoff date
-3. **Internal dataset**: A proprietary dataset from a major tech company

-For all datasets, we extract public, non-abstract classes as focal classes and their public methods as focal methods.
-The specific dataset configurations are shown in Table 1.

 ### Baselines

 To evaluate the effectiveness of our proposal, we compare TestART with four baselines: